|Nutritional Guidelines (per serving)|

 When they're cool enough to handle, remove the foil.
 Trim top and roots and slip the skins off.
 Use in a recipe or slice and eat!

 Slice or dice the roasted beets and use them as a side dish, or add them to a salad.
-Use red beets or golden beets in the recipe, and be on the lookout for other interesting varieties!
+Use red beets, golden or other varieties of beets in the recipe.
 There's the two-tone Chioggia beet, and you might even find white beets in some markets.

 How to Freeze Roasted Beets